SeanCarrick/Intro/chapters/front_matter/preface.md

 # ii.
 Preface
 Typically, a book such as this one would begin by explaining the prerequisites to use the material taught in it.
-However, as you most likely found this book because you are interested in learning how to program in Java, I are going to assume that you already have what you need and just want to get to learning the Java programming language.
+However, as you most likely found this book because you are interested in learning how to program in Java, I am going to assume that you already have what you need and just want to get to learning the Java programming language.
 Be that as it may, I am going to list the prerequisites very quickly, just to "comply with the norm":wink:.

 * Access to a computer on which you have the ability to install software.
 * The Java Development Kit (JDK) [OpenJDK](https://openjdk.java.net/) or [Oracle JDK](https://oracle.com/java/).